puranzhang/chat-app/README.md

   - Open the application **open chat** (script available [here](https://github.com/puranzhang/chat-app/blob/master/automated%20tool/open%20chat.scpt)) in the folder that displays your IP address (server's IP) and run the server automatically;
   - In this case, **Terminal** will be launched with your IP address on the first line (after the command) and a message `Server listening at port 3000` on the second line that indicates a successful server setup;
   - Remain this window open until the experiment is finished.
 When finished, open the application **stop chat** (script available [here](https://github.com/puranzhang/chat-app/blob/master/automated%20tool/stop%20chat.scpt)) to close the server;
-  - Log file will be generated as `data.csv` in the folder;
+  - Log file will be generated as `data.csv` in the folder (you should save the file somewhere else after each experiment since it's going to be overwritten once you restart the server);

 - Runing on client end
   - Open a blank web page with any browser;